About

 “Fascinating—a terrific read combining meticulous historical research with compelling personal stories.”

 “What can be more exciting for the aficionado of scientific discovery than to read about an entirely new surgical specialty devoted to innovation?
-In From Trenches to Transplants, Barrett Noone reveals his own diverse experiences as they advanced in parallel with plastic surgery’s twentieth-century evolution.”
+In From Trenches to Transplants, Barrett Noone reveals his own diverse experiences as they advanced in parallel with plastic surgery’s 20th century evolution.”

 “Wonderfully written, From Trenches to Transplants describes the evolution of our specialty’s formal beginning during WWI to modern day allotransplantation.
 Through the telling of inspiring patient stories, Dr. Noone demonstrates how creativity and innovation have shaped plastic surgery and restored peoples’ lives. ”